nocturnalAndroid/aws_cli_browsers/README.md

 $ s3browser s3://my-bucket/folder/prefix   # also works like this
 $ s3browser my-bucket folder/prefix        # or like this
 ```

+In the interfase navigate using the arrow keys + return key / mouse / start typing for fuzzy search

 ---

 ### Caching